 - Expect to grow

 Dealing with matters of the mind, brain, heart, emotions, and health are tough but some of the most important stuff of life.
-Helping friends through challenge, illness, struggle – it’s not easy.
-It will stretch you and challenge you, but you’ll likely learn a lot along the way – about yourself, about your friend, and important skills for being there for anyone who is struggling.
+Helping friends or family members through challenge, illness, struggle –- it’s not easy.
+It will stretch you and challenge you, but you’ll likely learn a lot along the way -– about yourself, about your friend or family member, and important skills for being there for anyone who is struggling.

 - Expect to feel frustrated